-Located in generated/basemodel/md6/player/human/base/assets/mesh is what looks to be an early Doom marine helmet modeled after its original concept art:
+Located in "generated/basemodel/md6/player/human/base/assets/mesh" is what looks to be an early Doom marine helmet modeled after its original concept art:

 Despite the similarities, this is not the Heavy Assault Rifle used in the final game.
 Instead, this is a rifle used in the cancelled earlier version of the game.

 Its design resembles a weapon of the same name in Quake, so it's likely that this is either leftover from a Quake-themed project, or they wanted to combine the arsenal of both Quake and Doom.
 In further inspection, the model appears to be a heavily modified version of the early Doom 4 grenade launcher model.